Ada-C6/weekly-learning-goals/syllabus.md

 Ada Developers Academy teaches full-stack web development, allowing students to choose what specialty of software development they want to pursue in their post-Ada careers.
 We cover HTML/CSS, JavaScript, Ruby on Rails, and computer science fundamentals.
 Our [complete curriculum](https://github.com/Ada-Developers-Academy/textbook-curriculum/) is online and open-source.

-We focus on teaching skills that are readily transferrable from one technology stack to another, making Ada students adaptable and flexible candidates for all types of developer positions.
+We focus on teaching skills that are readily transferable from one technology stack to another, making Ada students adaptable and flexible candidates for all types of developer positions.
 Students have been successfully placed in internships and jobs working in Ruby, Java, JavaScript, C++, C#, Objective-C and Python, among other languages and frameworks.

 Major topics of study include: